 Council may also form time-limited Working Groups to provide advice on specific matters of interest.
 Current Working Groups include:

-- Gender Equity Diversity
+- Gender Equity and Diversity Working Group

 - Green Nephrology Action Team

-- Key Performance Indicators
+- Key Performance Indicator Working Group

 The activities of the Society are reported annually at the Annual General Meeting.
-A copy of the 2017 ANZSN Bulletin can be found by clicking here.
+A copy of the 2019 ANZSN Bulletin can be found by clicking here.